Skip navigation

 Leverhulme Fellow

-I have taught literature courses in Nigeria, England, and Australia, including Godfrey Okoye University, University of Nigeria, Bournemouth University, University of Bristol, and Macquarie University.
-Prior to joining Northumbria, I have worked as a language editor for the Oxford English Dictionaries in Germany, and completed a research visit at Carleton University, Canada funded by the Mitacs Globalink Research Awards.
+I have taught literature and cultural studies in Nigeria, the United Kingdom, and Australia, including appointments at Godfrey Okoye University, the University of Nigeria, Bournemouth University, the University of Bristol, and Macquarie University.
+Prior to joining Northumbria, I worked as a language editor for the Oxford English Dictionaries in Germany and completed a Mitacs Globalink–funded research visit at Carleton University, Canada.

 Daniel Chukwuemeka